-Selenium IDE (SIDE for short) which offers users a way to get up and running with automated tests in very little time with very little overhead.
-It requires no programming or engineering to use, but is still capable of quite a lot.
+Selenium IDE (SIDE for short) offers users a way to get up and running with automated tests in very little time with very little overhead.
+It requires no programming or engineering to use but is still capable of quite a lot.

 - Low barrier for entry

 SIDE is a browser plug-in available for Chrome and Firefox.
 This means it requires almost no technical knowledge to install and begin creating tests by recording and playing back user behavior.
 The easy-to-use graphical interface of the IDE also makes the process of altering and editing tests accessible to users who aren’t necessarily literate in one of the programming languages supported by the WebDriver.
 What’s more, SIDE still allows users to implement advanced logic like making assertions, instituting control flow (if, else logic) and looping (e.g. do x while y is true).